Types of Fabric for Furniture: What is the Best Upholstery Fabric

 • Can feel hot in warm weather, and cold in cool temperatures

-• Not as breathable as fabric upholstery
+• Less breathable than fabric upholstery

 Polyester